claceio/docs/content/docs/App/Templates/index.md

 }
 ```

 the default is `["*.go.html"]`.
 If additional directories are added, `"*.go.html"` still needs to present in the list since generated files are created in the app home directory.
 Also, all folders in the list need to contains at least one template file.
-File names have to be unique across folders, and files are referenced by their name, without the folder name.
+File names have to be unique across folders.
+Files are referenced by their name, without the folder name, when used in template import directives.